menegolli/menegolli.github.io/_pages/about.md

 #### Research Interests

-Quantum Computing (QC) offers the potential to enhance traditional High-Performance Computing (HPC) workloads by leveraging the unique properties of qubits, leading to the emergence of a new computing paradigm: HPC-QC.
+Quantum Computing (QC) offers the potential to enhance traditional High-Performance Computing (HPC) workloads by leveraging the unique properties of qubits, leading to the emergence of a new computing paradigm: QHPC.
 My research revolves around the dependability of such hybrid systems, including reproducibility of computation results, resilience to hardware and software failures, and security and privacy of code and data.

 #### Conference Organization and Committee Engagement